 Using with PSR-16

-To use Nette Cache with the PSR-16 interface, you can utilize thePsrCacheAdapter
+To use Nette Cache with a PSR-16 interface, you can utilize thePsrCacheAdapter

 .
-It allows seamless integrationbetween Nette Cache and any code or library that expects a PSR-16 compatible cache.
+It enables seamless integrationbetween Nette Cache and any code or library expecting a PSR-16 compatible cache implementation.

 $psrCache = new Nette\Bridges\Psr\PsrCacheAdapter($storage);